Skip to main content

 Disaster PreparednessFEMAOn demandGeneral environmentalOnline trainingThe National Center for Disaster Preparedness at the Columbia Climate School, Columbia University, provides free instructor-led and online certificate training courses, webinars, and lectures designed for the whole community.Environmental StaffOnline

 General Grants AssistanceEnvironmental Protection NetworkOn demand Administrative, General environmentalTechnical assistanceThe Environmental Protection Network harnesses the expertise of over 550 former EPA career staff and political appointees from across the country to serve as a resource on a wide range of environmental and grants issues.
-Tribal administrators, bookkeepers & accountants, environmental staffPhone
+Tribal administrators, bookkeepers and accountants, and environmental staffPhone

 Environmental Data Management Tribal Exchange Network GroupVarious datesAdministrativeTrainingThe Tribal Exchange Network Group supports tribal management, analysis, and sharing of environmental data, so that it can be used to advocate for tribal interests, preserve tribal lifeways, maintain cultural integrity, and enhance tribal member's sense of place.Tribal staffOnline

-Contact Us About Tribal Programs in the Pacific Northwest and Alaska to ask a question, provide feedback, or report a problem.
+Contact us about Tribal programs in the Pacific Northwest and Alaska to ask a question, provide feedback, or report a problem.

-Last updated on August 1, 2025
+Last updated on March 30, 2026

 • Assistance